-There are tons of benefits of staying well hydrated for athletes, you just need to read this article to understand them better
+There are tons of benefits of proper hydration for athletes, you just need to read this article to understand them better

 Water is no doubt essential for life.

 Humans can survive for only a very few days without water.
 This is unsurprising since the human body is composed of 75 percent water in the body weight of infants, and 55 percent of the body weight in the elderly.

 Water is essential for cellular homeostasis, and life itself.

 The importance of hydration is clear for everyone on this planet, and even more so for athletes!